BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Temple of the Sun

-Capitol Reef is a lesser-developed park.
+Capitol Reef is a less-developed park.
 To get more out of the park, try to get off the paved roads.

 You’ll see some spectacular scenery with virtually no crowds!